sinnie/learn_web_dev/node/knex.md

 #Knex.js

+[__Knex.js__](http://Knex.jsjs.org/#Installation-node) is a third party JavaScript library that builds SQL commands and sends them to a relational database like PostgreSQL.
+In brief, Knex.js is an object-relational mapping tool between JavaScript code and SQL commands.
+According to their documentation, Knex.js features traditional node-style callbacks as well as a promise interface that supplies a cleaner interface for asynchronous flow control, a stream interface, full-featured query and schema builders, transaction support (with savepoints), connection pooling, and standardized responses between different query clients and dialects [(__Knex.js__)](http://Knex.jsjs.org/#Installation-node).

+---

 ## Terms:
-* [__Knex.js__](http://Knex.jsjs.org/#Installation-node) - a third party JS library that builds SQL commands and sends them to a RDB like PostgreSQL; Communicate with a SQL server with Node.js; build and send SQL queries; it is a query builder; ORM (object relational mapping)
 * [__Promise__](../promises.md) - an object that’s used for asynchronous operations; Actually an object that hasn’t completed yet but will in the future; It offers a separation of success handling from error handling
     * __async__ - non-blocking when it’s done
 * __SQL Injection Attack__ - Occurs when user input is not filtered to escape characters and is then passed into an SQL conned, which results in the potential for a malicious user to manipulate the database commands that a web app performs